Top 10 Restaurant Replacement Concepts for Disney World’s BoardWalk

 It wouldn’t be the first revival of this sort, either.
 “The Comedy Warehouse Holiday Special” was a family-friendly improvisational comedy show performed in a flex venue at Disney’s Hollywood Studios for several years after Pleasure Island closed during the height of holiday crowds.
 It hasn’t been done since construction began on Star Wars: Galaxy’s Edge, but the point is that a test like this is not difficult and doesn’t require tens of millions of dollars and multiple years to pull off.
 Throw something together, and see if it resonates with guests.

 Between the aforementioned Disney Adults and all of the normie convention-goers who stay in Crescent Lake, I think this end of the promenade being known for nightlife would work.
-It could also help revive Jellyrolls and Atlantic Dance Hall (the latter probably needs its own new concept).
+It could also help revive Atlantic Dance Hall (although if we’re being honest, that also needs its own separate overhaul–but let’s not get ahead of ourselves with yet another BoardWalk project).

 Explorer’s Club – Both of the above options require equity entertainers, which probably makes them non-starters since Walt Disney World acts like it’s going broke when it comes to paying higher wages.
 Given that we can’t expect the struggling mom and pop shop to pony up the pennies for performers, we might have to settle for the next best thing: a food court vaguely themed to the Adventurers Club.